What to expect at the glucose tolerance test

 Late in my second trimester, I had to do what every pregnant woman gets to do in the mid-20th weeks – take the glucose tolerance test.
-Well, I failed the 1-hour test, as many people do, and I was really trying to be optimistic about having to take the 3-hour test.
-Unlike the 1 hour, you have to be fasting for the 3 hours.
+Well, I failed the 1-hour test, and I was really trying to be optimistic about having to take the 3-hour test.
+Unlike the 1 hour, you have to be fasting for the full 3 hours.

 So not only do I have to skip breakfast, but I have to have my blood taken 4 times, before, and at each hour after drinking the extremely sweet stuff, and not be able to eat or drink anything until the test is complete.
 I took a mental health afternoon from work that day since I knew by the time the appointment was over I’d have a massive headache and would be in no condition to drive to work and think anyway.
 So I scheduled a hair appointment instead.

 The test itself was a bit worse than I expected.
 I felt so nauseous the first hour and was very worried I wouldn’t be able to handle it.
 I was in the waiting room with everyone else waiting for some blood work at the lab so it wasn’t like I had a comfortable place to go lie down.
 I just leaned back in my chair against the wall and tried to relax until it passed.
 Immediately after my final blood draw, I had my husband meet me and we went and had an awesome lunch at Chili’s, which included their amazing giant cookie skillet dessert!
 YUM.
 Oh man, I want one right now.

 What first-time moms should know about Gestational Diabetes